sricharankrishnan/awesome-jquery-html5-background-video-plugin/README.md

 ## Support This Project
 If you like this project, please help support it.
 This would really help encourage me to become a better developer and build more projects like this.
 You don't need to do so much.
 Place a star on this project and it would mean a lot to me!
+Inform your friends and colleagues too about this project.

 Have a nice day and Happy Coding!